 *These states do not allow the use of credit as a rating factor.

 What is no-credit-check auto insurance?

-When shopping around for a no-credit-check auto insurer, make sure to find a few companies and compare them, as the premiums can be pricey.
+When shopping around for a no-credit-check auto insurer, make sure to find a few companies and compare them, as the premiums may be higher than standard companies.
 The higher cost of these no-check plans is the company’s way of creating a protective buffer around financial risk.
 Some customers will pay more than they might with a credit-check, while others will pay less.

 How to improve your credit score

 - Make payments on time.
-Few things hurt your credit more than not making payments.
-Inversely, making timely payments is one of the best ways to increase your score.
+Making late payments, or failing to make payments at all, is one of the worst things you can do to your credit.
+Making timely payments is one of the best ways to increase your score.

 - Never make less than the minimum payment.
 Making less than the minimum payment is not as bad as not paying at all, but it will still leave your account delinquent until the full payment is made.

 - Maintain a low credit utilization rate.
-The more of your total credit that you keep available, the less risky your lender will see you.
+The more of your total credit that you keep available, the less risky you will be to your lender.
 Using only 30% or so of your available credit is optimal for growing and maintaining a good credit score.

 - Use credit monthly and pay it down monthly.
 Use credit monthly and pay it off that month.
 When you do this, you can grow your credit rating for minimal cost, as paying things off immediately can avoid most of the interest accrual.